 Problem-Solution Article Prompts That Earn Reader Trust

-12 prompt templates for problem-solution articles that diagnose a real problem first and earn the right to suggest a solution.
+12 prompt templates for problem-solution articles, built on the PAS framework — diagnose the problem first, then earn the right to suggest a fix.

 Who this is for

-Content marketers building trust before pitching, founders writing about the problem space, SEO writers ranking on problem-stage queries.
+Content marketers building trust before a pitch, founders writing about their problem space, and SEO writers ranking on problem-stage queries (“why is my X failing”, not “buy X”).

 When not to use these prompts

-Don’t use these for product-led articles that just want to demo.
-Don’t use them when the “solution” is too narrow to serve the problem stated.
+Skip them for product-led pages that only need to demo a feature.
+Skip them when the “solution” is too narrow to actually serve the problem you stated — readers feel the bait-and-switch and bounce.

 Prompt anatomy / structure formula